 You may know that unlike many other popular beverages sake is served both warm or cold.
 Which temperature is best depends on the sake you're planning to taste.

-As a general rule, you’ll want to drink higher-end daiginjo and ginjo sakes chilled rather than heated.
-Drinking them cold brings out the subtlities in their flavor profile.
+As a general rule, you'll want to drink higher-end daiginjo and ginjo sakes chilled rather than heated.
+Drinking them cold brings out the subtleties in their flavor profile.

 On the other hand, you might prefer regular junmai and honjozo sakes warm.
-Since these types are less forwardly complex, the warming process helps to uncover their more subtle flavors.
+Since types are less forwardly complex, warming helps uncover their subtler flavors.